Webinar

 Key takeaways

-• Beginning in October 2024, a long trend of declining interest rates reversed course.
+• Beginning in October 2024, an extended trend of declining long-term interest rates reversed course.

-• In a matter of weeks, yields on the benchmark 10-year U.S. Treasury, which dropped to near 3.6% in September, jumped more than 0.50%.
+• In a matter of weeks, yields on the benchmark 10-year U.S. Treasury, which dropped to around 3.6% in September, jumped back up to 4.4% by November.

-• Investors may want to reexamine the role bonds play in their diversified portfolios considering current interest rate dynamics.
+• Investors may want to reexamine the role bonds play in their diversified portfolios considering current market dynamics.

 The yield curve flattens